 Supplemental Instruction (SI) sessions are peer-led review sessions for selected courses.
 The sessions are organized to allow students the opportunity to interact with their classmates as they construct knowledge.
-More specifically, SI sessions provide a chance for students to get together with classmates to compare notes, discuss important concepts, and develop strategies for studying the subject.
+More specifically, SI sessions provide a chance for students to compare notes, discuss important concepts, and develop strategies for studying the subject.
 The sessions are facilitated by a trained SI leader, a student who has taken the course and earned a high grade.
 The leader shares with the students what he or she has learned about how to study effectively for the course.
 The leader attends all of the classes, taking notes and listening closely to the professor.
 The leader helps the students become independent learners by planning activities that encourage students to work together and process material themselves.

 Typically, the students who have taken and SI class:

 - Improve their grade point average